T. J. Thomson, Ph.D.

 Educational BACKGROUND + ACADEMIC FOCUS

-Thomson earned a Ph.D. and graduate certificate in qualitative research from the Missouri School of Journalism in 2018, an M.A. in visual journalism from the Missouri School of Journalism in 2015, and a B.A. (with honors) in communication arts with a journalism option from Chadron State College in 2013.
-In 2017, he accepted a faculty position at the Brisbane-based Queensland University of Technology’s School of Communication, a top-25 global program in communication and media studies, according to the 2017 QS World University Rankings.
+After earning a Ph.D. and graduate certificate in qualitative research from the Missouri School of Journalism, Thomson accepted in 2017 a faculty position at the Brisbane-based Queensland University of Technology’s School of Communication, a top-25 global program in communication and media studies, according to the 2017 QS World University Rankings.
 Since 2017, he has served as an associate editor of Visual Communication Quarterly and is on the advisory board of the Society for Media and Phenomenology.